 The Board of Directors and the Executive Committee are responsible for most of the important decision-making related to execution of the Company's business.
-The Board of Directors, which is comprised of five Directors, two of whom are Outside Directors, convenes, in principle, once monthly and also meets on an ad hoc basis whenever necessary.
-To complement managerial judgments on other important matters, the Executive Committee, which is comprised of the Representative Director, Directors (excluding Directors who are Audit & Supervisory Board Members) and General Managers of departments, etc., convenes once a month to make decision related to business execution and also to confirm the status of business execution.
+The Board of Directors, which consists of six Directors, three of whom are Outside Directors, holds meetings in principle once a month and also meets on an ad hoc basis whenever necessary.
+To complement managerial judgments on other important matters, the Executive Committee, which consists of the Representative Director, Directors (excluding Directors who are Audit & Supervisory Board Members) and General Managers of individual Departments, holds meetings once a month to make decisions related to business execution and to review the status of business execution.

 Directors who are Audit & Supervisory Board Members receive reports on the status of execution of duties from Directors (excludes Directors who are Audit & Supervisory Board Members) and from employees, etc., asks them for explanations where necessary and views important resolution documentation in accordance with the audit policy and audit plan, etc. specified by the Audit & Supervisory Board.
-They also work to maintain and improve the efficiency of corporate management and ensure legality by cooperating closely with the accounting auditor, persons in charge of internal audits, etc. We believe, therefore, that this structure allows us to ensure management objectivity.
+They work closely with the Accounting Auditor, the Internal Audit Department and others to maintain and improve the efficiency of corporate management and ensure legality.
+We believe, therefore, that this structure allows us to ensure management objectivity.